 The harvest levels for applying the alternative DBH threshold and 95% culmination MAI age on the adjusted LiDAR-based inventory scenario are illustrated and compared in Table 45 and Figure 51.
 Other modelling assumptions are the same for all three scenarios, including implementing the landscape-level economic objective for the first 20 years, with the exception of the minimum harvest age.
 The two alternative minimum harvest age scenarios generate a slightly higher modelled harvest level for the first 5-year period than the current AAC of 793,600 m3/year.
 It can also be observed that the alternative minimum harvest criteria provided noticeably higher harvest levels than the Base Case's minimum harvest criteria.
 Moreover, there are slight differences between the two alternative minimum harvest criteria scenarios for the first 50 year's harvest level (<1% difference).
-The meaningful differences occur after Year 100 when the 95% culmination MAI age scenario projects 5%-6% higher harvest flow than the alternative DBH scenario.
+The meaningful differences occur after Year 100 when the 95% culmination MAI age scenario projects 5% to 6% higher harvest flow than the alternative DBH scenario.
 Having said that, after Year 150 when the LTHL is reached, the differences become very minor again (0.3%).
-This means that the alternative DBH threshold derived from planned harvest blocks in TFL 44 aligns well with the 95% culmination MAI age minimum harvest criteria.